grid-line

 By pricing insurance based primarily on how a customer drives, Root feels that it is able to improve risk assessments.

-Because of this, it claims that its innovative pricing methods can save customers up to $900 a year in car insurance.
+Because of this, it claims that its innovative pricing methods can save customers up to 44% of the initial quote.

 undefined